PersonaDooM/Aabas/Cryptography-Class/Assessments/Assignment/Practical_test/Practical_test_2/README.md

 - Compiler: PyInstaller v3.6
 - Entropy: Medium

+**Why this is important:**
+Knowing that PyInstaller was used helps us decide the correct extractor tool (`pyinstxtractor`) to use.

+**Possible Errors:**
+- ❌ *Unknown compiler* → The file may be obfuscated or not made with PyInstaller.
+- ✅ *Solution:* Try running `strings malware.exe | findstr PyInstaller` to confirm manually.

 ---

 ### 📦 3.
 Extract with pyinstxtractor

+**Purpose:**
+Extract the compiled Python bytecode files from the `.exe`.

 ```bash
 python pyinstxtractor.py malware.exe
 ```

+**Expected Output:**

+A folder named `malware.exe_extracted/` will be created.
+Inside it: `malware.pyc`, possibly other `.pyc` files.

+**Why this is important:**
+We need .pyc files to decompile and view the original code logic.

+Possible Errors:

+- ❌ “Invalid PyInstaller archive” → The `.exe` file may be encrypted, corrupted, or not PyInstaller.
+- ✅ Solution: Confirm version using DIE and try adjusting `pyinstxtractor.py` manually (specify version).
+- ❌ Python version mismatch → If pyinstxtractor fails silently.
+- ✅ Solution: Use Python 3.8 as most PyInstaller v3 apps work with it.

 ---

 ### 🔓 4.
 Decompile .pyc to .py

+Convert `.pyc` files back into readable `.py` source code.

 ```bash
 uncompyle6 -o . __main__.pyc
 ```

+Reading the Python source helps us understand the malware’s behavior and find encryption logic.

+**Possible Errors:**

+- ❌ “Unsupported magic number” → The .pyc was made with an incompatible Python version.
+- ✅ Solution: Try another version of Python for decompilation (3.7, 3.9).
+- ❌ “Decompilation failed” → The bytecode is malformed or obfuscated.
+- ✅ Solution: Try decompyle3 or use online decompilers.

 ---